I make jewelry that

 I love to connect with others, but I also need time to be quiet as I reflect upon my past experiences to make sense of things through creativity and storytelling.

-I make sense of my view of the world through jewelry, writing, making art, and guiding others to their true selves as we grow and evolve together.
+I experience and take any opportunity I can to share my internal world through jewelry, writing, making art, and guiding others to their true selves as we grow and evolve together.

 I honor what matters from the past while staying open to what needs to change, or emerge for a better tomorrow.